GSA/digitalgov.gov/content/posts/2015/08/2015-08-31-search-creating-a-good-multilingual-search-experience.md

 <div style="clear: both">
 </div>

-Ten more—Baluchi, Bangla, Creole, Finnish, Icelandic, Japanese, Kazakh, Romanian, Slovene, and Swedish—provide language-specific results, but don’t yet have localized system text.
+<br />Ten more—Baluchi, Bangla, Creole, Finnish, Icelandic, Japanese, Kazakh, Romanian, Slovene, and Swedish—provide language-specific results, but don’t yet have localized system text.
 We have open-sourced our [localizations](https://github.com/GSA/punchcard/tree/master/localizations), and encourage you to [contribute to them on GitHub](https://github.com/GSA/punchcard/blob/master/CONTRIBUTING.md).

 The next time your agency is setting up a non-English website, don’t forget about providing your visitors with a localized search experience, too.
 It’s easy.
 We’ve done the heavy lifting for you.
 Just sign up for [DigitalGov Search](https://search.gov), set up a search site for any of the above languages, and your visitors will have a good, seamless search experience—in any language.